Henry Segerstrom: Cultural leadership and philanthropy

 By the 1940s there was already a considerable interest in the arts and Orange County was home to many cultural institutions.
 However, there were no performance spaces or any public art.
 The Segerstroms owned a sizable amount of land in the Orange County region, generously donating five acres in 1979 to build the foundation for a cultural center that would eventually house three cultural institutions in Orange County—the Philharmonic Society of Orange County, the Pacific Symphony, and the Pacific Chorale.
 By 1986, they all became one center, originally called the Orange County Performing Arts Center.
-The center expanded, evolving to become the Segerstrom Center for the Arts, a performance art complex, named in recognition of the Segerstrom's unparalleled generosity, contributions, and dedication.
+The center expanded and evolved to become a performance art complex, renamed the Segerstrom Center for the Arts on January 12, 2011, in recognition of Segerstrom's generosity, contributions, and dedication.